Design Basics: How to use color

 Color Combinations

 It is interesting to see how the color wheel, or color circle, has come to be.
-There are actually different types of color wheels, but the one you see here is the most descriptive of how the circle actually works.
-The color wheel shows the relation between the primary colors, the secondary colors and the tertiary colors.
-The primary colors are red, blue and yellow.
-The secondary colors are colors you get when you take even amounts of a primary color and mix them together.
+There are different types of color wheels, but the one you see here is the most descriptive of how the circle works.
+The color wheel shows the relation between the primary colors, the secondary colors, and the tertiary colors.
+The primary colors are red, blue, and yellow.
+The secondary colors are colors you get when you take even amounts of a primary color and mix them.
 So when you take red and blue, you get purple.
-Blue and yellow makes green, and yellow and red makes orange.
+Blue and yellow make green, and yellow and red make orange.

 Image source: Worqx